 Timing is not an isolated concept for your security awareness training program, it is literally the sum of all efforts.
 It is the right training, the right people, and many other tactical, organizational and strategic components that produce the composite result of ‘the right time.’

 Don’t try to boil the ocean with your security awareness training program out of the gate.
 Do the appropriate analysis up front, backed with threat intelligence and assessments, and work throughout the organization to build a realistic plan with top down support.

 This approach not only applies to new security awareness training programs but also to existing ones.
 Security awareness training has proven its value in reducing people-centric risk at thousands of companies.
-Learn more about how to implement it to achieve measurable results within your organization.
+Learn more about how to implement a security awareness training program to achieve measurable results within your organization.